caligrafy/caligrafy-quill/README.md

   * Once started, you can access the website locally via `http://localhost:8080`
 * `docker-compose up -d dev-box`
   * This command will map your current working files to the docker container, which means you need to have your files locally setup correctly, including the vendor folder.
-  * This is useful for local developement but through docker.
+  * This is useful for local development but through docker.
 * In both commands, you have a handy [SQLPad](https://getsqlpad.com/en/introduction/) instance added, accessible at `http://localhost:3000/`
   * This is a web client for MySQL.
 IT will allow you easy access to your Database.
     * Username: `admin`